← Back to main page

 3. Cosine decay (~37 epochs): Slow decay to eta_min=1e-6

-v13 development uncovered three classes of fp16 instability present since v12 (see NaN Debugging Story in the Structure Folding tab).
-All fixes are applied in both v12 and v13 codebases:
+During development we also uncovered three classes of fp16 instability (detailed in the NaN Debugging Story under the Structure Folding tab):

 • fp16 epsilon underflow: clamp(min=1e-6) underflows to 0 in fp16 (min positive ~6e-5).
 Fixed by forcing fp32 in Gram-Schmidt, slerp, IPA point attention, and all loss functions.